kubernetes/enhancements/keps/sig-node/2238-liveness-probe-grace-period/README.md

-E2E integration tests will verify the correct behaviour for the current broken use case, where a `terminationGracePeriodSeconds` is set to a large value, a probe fails, and with `livenessProbe.gracePeriodSeconds` set, the container terminates quickly.
+E2E integration tests will verify the correct behaviour for the current broken use case, where a `terminationGracePeriodSeconds` is set to a large value, a probe fails, and with `livenessProbe.terminationGracePeriodSeconds` set, the container terminates quickly.

 ### Graduation Criteria